Teaching and learning

 3. Tracing Letters

-The activityAlphabet Learning with Chalk Rocks by And Next Comes L
+The Early Years literacy activityAlphabet Learning with Chalk Rocks by And Next Comes L

-In a nutshell – Why not try some creative alternatives to those printed worksheets?
-Take the learning outside and draw letters with chalk on the pavement so that kids can fill the spaces with pebbles or erase them carefully with a fizzy mixture.
+Practice those fine motor skills as you take the learning outside.
+Draw letters with chalk on the pavement so that the children can fill the spaces with pebbles or erase them carefully with a fizzy mixture.
 It’s immersive and makes children focus on each letter for a longer time.

 What you need